 The Bottom Line

-And using a tool like Articulate Review to streamline the process allows you and your reviewers to save time and avoid some of the headaches associated with review cycles.
-If you’d like to see for yourself how Articulate Review can facilitate your review cycles, click here to download the 30-day free trial of Articulate 360, which has everything you need for every aspect of course development, including Articulate Review.
+Using a tool like Articulate Review to streamline the process allows you and your reviewers to save time and avoid some of the headaches associated with review cycles.
+If you’d like to see for yourself how Articulate Review can facilitate your review cycles, click here to download the 60-day free trial of Articulate 360, which has everything you need for every aspect of course development, including Articulate Review.

 For more tips on how to optimize your project review process, check out this great article.